WilliamPring/GPU-Passthrough-Arch-Linux-to-Windows/README.md

 `$ sudo pacman -S virt-manager`

-2. add yourself to the libvirt group (replace vanities with your username)
+2. add yourself to the libvirt group (replace williampring with your username)

-`$ sudo usermod -a -G libvirt vanities`
+`$ sudo usermod -a -G libvirt williampring`

 3. launch virt-manager